Aida Osman

-Aida Osman (born 1997) is an American writer, stand-up comedian, and actor.
+Aida Osman (born July 11, 1997) is an American writer, stand-up comedian, and actress.
 She is a former co-host of the podcast, Keep It.
-She has written for Big Mouth; Betty; and the HBO Max series Rap Sh!t, on which she also co-stars.
+She has written for Big Mouth, Betty, and the HBO Max series Rap Sh!t, on which she was also a staff writer and co-star.

 Early life and education

-Osman grew up in Lincoln, Nebraska, to Eritrean refugee parents.
-She was raised Muslim.
-The city is predominantly white, and she and her older brother were the only Black children at her school.
-She aspired to a career related to entertainment from youth.
-Osman trained in dance, played in the orchestra growing up, and was active in theatre in high school.
-She graduated from Northeast High School.
+Osman was born on July 11, 1997.
+She grew up in Lincoln, Nebraska where she was raised Muslim.
+She aspired to a career related to writing and music from youth.
+Osman participated in show choir, played cello in the school orchestra growing up, played drums in band for a semester, and was active in musical theatre in high school.
+She graduated from Northeast High School in 2014.

-She attended the University of Nebraska–Lincoln and graduated with a bachelor's degree in philosophy in 2018.
+Osman attended the University of Nebraska–Lincoln and graduated with a bachelor's degree in philosophy in 2018.
 She was accepted into law school, but deferred her admission to pursue comedy.
-She began performing stand-up comedy in Nebraska and eventually moved to New York City.
+She began performing stand-up comedy in Nebraska and moved to New York City in 2019.